Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small

 A complete Riemannian manifold $(M,g)$ is said to have \emph{positive $k^{th}$-intermediate Ricci curvature}, to be denoted by $\Ric_k>0$, if for every point $p\in M$ and every set of $k+1$ orthonormal tangent vectors $x,e_1,\dots,e_k\in T_p M$, the sum of the sectional curvatures of the planes spanned by $x,e_i$ is positive, i.e.

 If $n=\dim M$, then $\Ric_1>0$ and $\Ric_{n-1}>0$ correspond to the classical conditions of positive sectional curvature $\sec>0$ and positive Ricci curvature $\Ric>0$, respectively.
 Note that $\Ric_k>0$ implies $\Ric_{l}>0$ for any $l\geq k$; thus, the smaller the $k$, the more restrictive the condition $\Ric_k>0$.
+We refer the reader to Section~\ref{S:preliminaries} for background, context, and a more general definition of $\Ric_k$.

-At the present state of knowledge, no topological obstructions are known for a closed manifold $M$ to admit a metric of $\Ric_k>0$ with $1<k<\dim M -1$, except those already obstructing the existence of metrics of $\Ric>0$ or positive scalar curvature (e.g.\ Bonnet-Myers Theorem or index-theoretical results by Atiyah-Singer-Lichnerowicz-Hitchin; see \cite{Zi07}).
+At the present state of knowledge, no purely topological obstructions are known for a closed manifold $M$ to admit a metric of $\Ric_k>0$ with $k>1$, except those already obstructing the existence of metrics of $\Ric>0$ or positive scalar curvature (e.g.\ Bonnet-Myers Theorem or index-theoretical results by Atiyah-Singer-Lichnerowicz-Hitchin; see \cite{Zi07}).

 As the dimension of the manifold under consideration increases, the condition $\sec>0$ appears to be stronger and stronger.
 In fact, we only know of two dimensions supporting infinitely many simply connected closed manifolds of $\sec>0$ of pairwise distinct homotopy type ($7$ and $13$, given by Eschenburg and Bazaikin spaces respectively).
 Furthermore, in dimensions above $24$, the only known examples are compact rank one symmetric spaces.
 In contrast, the condition $\Ric>0$ appears to be weaker and weaker as the dimension grows.
 In particular, every dimension $\geq 4$ is known to support infinitely many simply connected closed manifolds of $\Ric>0$ of pairwise distinct real homotopy type \cite{SY91}.